kevdaws/discord-bot/README.md

 # Giphy API Discord Bot

-- !gif "tag" will send a gif with desired tag to discord channel.
+- "!gif tag n" will send n amount of gifs with desired tag to discord channel.

 - Tokens for Dicord and Giphy stored in .env file.